LLNL/shroud/docs/input.rst

     For Python, create a NumPy array (same as *pointer* attribute)

+copy

+    Copy results into the Fortran argument.
+    This helps reduce memory management problems since there is no dynamic memory.
+    In addition, this helps with non-contiguous C++ memory such as arrays or vectors of ``char *`` or ``std::string``.

 pointer

     For *intent(in)* arguments, a ``POINTER`` Fortran attribute will be added.